 AssistNow guide

-If you have limited experience with u-blox AssistNow service you can find in Knowledge Center a comprehensive set of guides.
+If you have limited experience with the u-blox AssistNow service, you can find a comprehensive set of guides in the Knowledge Center.